-- Develops scientific studies of interest, to help laboratories benchmark quality against one another.
+- Develops scientific studies to help laboratories benchmark quality and improve their operations..

-- Designs the Q-PROBES and Q-TRACKS studies and then subjects them to market research.
+- Designs the Q-PROBES and Q-TRACKS studies and summarizes their results for subscribers..

-- Prepares a publication for peer review (typically in Archives of Pathology and Laboratory Medicine) and short articles for CAP TODAY.
+- Prepares - publications for peer review (typically in Archives of Pathology and Laboratory Medicine) and short articles for CAP TODAY.

 Expertise or Experience